 - Cottage cheese is high in protein and micronutrients.
 This underrated superfood is great for those trying to gain muscle or lose fat because it is high in protein but low in fat and calories.

 Fruit is the star of the show in a healthy breakfast smoothie, and can cover up the taste of other healthy add-ins like spinach.
-Fruit is already high in natural sugars, so you need to be careful about what you toss in the blender alongside it.
+Since fruit is already high in natural sugars, you need to be careful about what you toss in the blender alongside it.
 You want the fruit in your smoothie to come from whole fruit (fresh or frozen).
 Substitutes like fruit juice, flavored yogurt, and fruit puree lack fiber and are high in sugar.

 Here are a few options for local, in-season fruit to get you started.
 For more inspiration, see our full list of seasonal fruits at The Markets.